Need Help? Just Ask.

 It is important to remember to keep copies of any expenses that you have incurred as a result of the accident.
 It is also imperative to retain copies of medical reports or incident report forms where possible as you will need them when making a claim.

 Once you have gathered most of the relevant information in relation to your injury it is then time to move forward with your claim.
-It is important to use a specialist public place accident* solicitor to help you with this.
+It is important to use a specialist flight accident claim solicitor to help you with this.

 When you decide you want to move forward with your claim it is important to have as much as possible of the relevant information to hand when contacting a solicitor.
 Some of the important information to have on hand at this point is: